 Visiting Arrangements for All Care Settings

-The Department has developed guidance pathways to facilitate increased visiting in all care settings in Northern Ireland.
-The guidance applies in all care settings here, including hospitals (incl.
-Maternity), hospices and care homes, and is spread over two documents, with bespoke advice provided dependent on the category of care setting involved:
+The Department's Covid-19 visiting guidance for all care settings here, including hospitals (incl.
+Maternity), hospices and care homes, is spread over two documents, with bespoke advice provided dependent on the category of care setting involved:

-- 'A Pathway to Enhanced Visiting' sets out the current approach to visiting in hospices and hospitals - including Maternity and other services.
+- 'A Pathway to Enhanced Visiting' sets out the recommended approach to visiting in hospices and hospitals - including Maternity and other services.

-Following the completion of the most recent formal evidence review, it is considered appropriate to remain in the “Gradual Easing” phase of this Pathway.
-The next scheduled review is due to be completed by the end of January.
+Following the completion of the most recent review, it is now considered appropriate to stay at the second and final “Further Easing” phase of this Pathway.
+A full review of this guidance is currently underway, and we hope to publish an updated document shortly.

-NOTE: In certain, prescribed circumstances, local decisions may be made by Hospices or Health & Social Care Trusts (HSCTs) to reinstate some restrictions for limited periods to protect patients, families and staff.
-This would include specific concerns regarding clinically extremely vulnerable patients or local incidents of infection outbreak in a hospice, hospital and/or evidence of rapidly increasing community transmission or outbreaks.
-Hospices and all 5 HSCTs have agreed to follow a Protocol for introducing and managing the duration of such additional restrictions.
+NOTE: In certain circumstances, local decisions may have to be made by Hospices or Health & Social Care Trusts (HSCTs) to apply additional restrictions for limited periods to protect patients, families and staff.
+This could include specific concerns regarding clinically extremely vulnerable patients or local incidents of infection outbreak in a hospice, hospital and/or evidence of rapidly increasing community transmission or outbreaks.